Black History in Toronto

-Toronto has had a Black population from its earliest days as a settlement.
-Black groups have included United Empire Loyalists, Americans escaping enslavement, rural Canadians moving from Nova Scotia or southwestern Ontario, Jamaicans following economic opportunities, and Somalis and Ghanaians establishing themselves in a new land.
-Each individual and each community has contributed to the growth of Toronto as a unique city.
+Toronto has had an African Canadian population from its early days as a settlement.
+Its inhabitants included enslaved women, men, and children, Black Loyalists, and African Americans escaping enslavement in the United States.
+It also included rural Black Canadians moving from Nova Scotia or south-western Ontario, as well as people from the Caribbean and the African continent.
+Members of each of these groups have contributed to the growth of Toronto as a unique city.

-Finding documentary evidence of the Black population in the City Archives can be a challenge, particularly from the early years.
-Here are a few samples from a history that is still being uncovered.
+Finding documentary evidence of the African Canadian population in the City Archives can be a challenge, particularly from the early years.
+Here are a few samples.

 Petition from people of colour residing in the City of Toronto to His Worship the Mayor of Toronto